go.to/

 I Am As I Am - the single

-Another 1982 single featured "Jsem, jaka jsem" (I am as I am) and "Zaplatis vic, nez mas" (You'll pay more than you have)
+Another single selection from the album "Zrychleny dech" featured the beautiful song - "Jsem, jaka jsem" (I am as I am) b/w "Zaplatis vic, nez mas" (You'll pay more than you have).

 A ty se ptas co ja - the MC compilation